The armchair traveller

 It also has me thinking.
 But not about travel, about imagination and what sparks it.
 Because if I have found anything during lockdown and the pandemic it’s boredom and routine.
 Some early days of sitting at my work desk on Monday and standing up on Friday felt very much like Groundhog Day.

-Now I’ve read the excellent book Bored and Brilliant: How Time Spent Doing Nothing Changes Everything – the notion that boredom stretches your brain to be more creative in a world where we have everything – literally – at our fingertips.
+Now I’ve read the excellent book Bored and Brilliant: How Spacing Out Can Unlock Your Most Productive and Creative Self – the notion that boredom stretches your brain to be more creative in a world where we have everything – literally – at our fingertips.

 The idea behind Bored and Brilliant came from how cluttered our lives are with experiences, both virtual and digital and that doing a brain spring clean and detoxing from your mobile phone can positively impact and enhance your creative thinking and wellbeing.